U.S. fintech Stripe valued at $20 billion in latest funding round

 The company also said it hopes to tap the growing use of ecommerce, mainly in southeast Asia and India.

-Stripe, which was valued at about $9 billion in late 2016, said on Wednesday it added Alphabet Inc’s Google, Uber Technologies Inc [UBER.UL] and Spotify Technology SA as its customers.
+Stripe, which was valued at about $9 billion in late 2016, said on Wednesday it added Alphabet Inc’s (GOOGL.O) Google, Uber Technologies Inc [UBER.UL] and Spotify Technology SA (SPOT.N) as its customers.

 In July, the Silicon Valley startup partnered with digital payment providers Alipay and WeChat Pay to enable merchants using its platform globally to accept payments from hundreds of millions of Chinese consumers.